bbatsov/emacsredux/_drafts/emacs-30-comes-with-a-built-in-json-parser.md

 In practice, this is unlikely to affect most users, but package authors should take note.

+It's easy to overlook a change like this - there's no new command to learn and no shiny feature to play with - but a leaner, faster JSON path is exactly the kind of quiet plumbing improvement that makes everyday Emacs feel a little snappier, especially if you lean on LSP as much as I do.

+Have you noticed a difference in your LSP-heavy workflows since moving to Emacs 30?
+I'd love to hear about it in the comments!

 That's all I have for you today.
-Keep hacking!
+Keep those language servers happy!